-Add a 3D Face shape
+Add a 3D Face Shape

-You will start by adding a 3D Face entity, the foundation of your effect.
+Start by adding a 3D Face entity, the foundation of your effect.
 You can do this by clicking + Add Object > Face Effects > 3D Face.
 You will see a default 3D Face scene object generated on the face in the Preview panel.

 The mesh of the 3D face is generated automatically.
 You can find it in the Meshes folder of Assets panel.

-Apply PBR material
+Apply PBR Material

 In this step, you will make the effect respond to different lighting environments.
 This is done by using PBR material instead of Face Paint material for the 3D Face.
 Go to the Assets panel and click + Add Asset > Material > Standard PBR to create a new PBR material.

 Now you’re ready to put the material on the 3D Face.

 Go to the Hierarchy panel and select the 3D Face entity.
 Find the Mesh Renderer component in the Inspector panel.

 Click on the Material parameter, and select the new material 3DFace_mat from the pop-up window.